 Many of the concerns expressed by consumers about privacy relate to the manner in which personal information is collected, used and disclosed.
-When organizations collect information without the knowledge or consent of the individual to whom the information relates, or use that information in ways that are unknown to the individual, or disclose the information without the consent of the individual, informational privacy is violated.
+When organizations collect information without the knowledge or consent of the individual to whom the information relates, or use that information in ways which are unknown to the individual, or disclose the information without the consent of the individual, informational privacy is violated.

-Concern about informational privacy in Europe in the early 1970s gave rise to the need for data protection.
+Concern about informational privacy in Europe in the early 1970's gave rise to the need for data protection.
 Data protection focuses on people's personal information and the ability to maintain some degree of control over its use and dissemination.
-What followed from the concern for data protection was the development of a set of practices commonly referred to as Fair Information Practices.
+What followed from the concern for data protection was the development of a set of practices commonly referred to as fair information practices.

 There have been several attempts to develop a complete and comprehensive set of fair information practices.
-One of the earliest efforts was made in 1980 by the Organization for Economic Co-operation and Development (OECD) in its Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data (Appendix A).
-The principles in that document have served as the model for privacy legislation such as the Ontario Freedom of Information and Protection of Privacy Act and for numerous privacy codes such as the Canadian Standards Association's Model Code for the Protection of Personal Information.3
+One of the earliest was undertaken in 1980 by the Organization for Economic Co-operation and Development in their Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data (Appendix A).
+The principles in that document have served as the model for privacy legislation such as the Ontario Freedom of Information and Protection of Privacy Act and for numerous privacy codes such as the Canadian Standards Association's Model Code for the Protection of Personal Information4.

-More recent significant efforts to protect privacy have been the European Union's Directive on the Protection of Personal Data with Regard to the Processing of Personal Data and on the Free Movement of such Data, adopted on July 25, 1995, Québec's Act Respecting the Protection of Personal Information in the Private Sector, which sets out fair information practices for businesses operating in Québec, and the Canadian government's Personal Information Protection and Electronic Documents Act, formerly Bill C-6, which will initially apply to privacy in the federally regulated private sector and to cross-border commercial flows of information.
+More recent significant efforts to protect privacy have been the European Union's Directive on the Protection of Personal Data with Regard to the Processing of Personal Data and on the Free Movement of such Data, adopted on July 25, 1995, and Québec's The Act Respecting the Protection of Personal Information in the Private Sector, which sets out fair information practices for businesses operating in Québec.

-In its paper, Privacy Protection Makes Good Business Sense, the IPC presented a set of privacy practices that combined the use of personal information for business purposes with an individual's right to privacy protection.
+In its paper Privacy Protection Makes Good Business Sense, the IPC presented a set of privacy practices which combined the use of personal information for business purposes with an individual's right to privacy protection.
 The practices that follow reflect these business practices, modified to fit the circumstances relating to advanced card technologies.